SamyaDaleh/CL-Toolbox/doc/doc.md

 ### GrammarToDeductionRulesConverter

-If it is sure that the grammar is appropriate for the requested parsing algorithm, the grammar is send to the GrammarToDeductionRulesConverter which takes care of calling the right function from the other converter classes.
+If it is sure that the grammar is appropriate for the requested parsing algorithm, the grammar is sent to the `GrammarToDeductionRulesConverter` which takes care of calling the right function from the other converter classes.
 There is one class for each grammar type that has a function for each implemented algorithm to create a parsing scheme with the rules for that algorithm depending on he parser.
-Each ParsingSchema object contains different deduction rules.
+Each `ParsingSchema` object contains different deduction rules.
 Each deduction rule contains different items.
 An item is syntactically a string array and semantically it represents a configuration of the parsing process and the meaning of its entries highly depends on the